Pitcher Plant Pensacola

-Here are five fun facts about pitcher plants in the Gulf Coast regions local to Pensacola, Florida, and Alabama:
+Here are four fun facts about pitcher plants in the Gulf Coast regions local to Pensacola, Florida, and Alabama:

 - Home to Unique Carnivorous Plants – The Gulf Coast region, including Northwest Florida and Southern Alabama, is one of the few places where native pitcher plants thrive.
 The white-topped pitcher plant (Sarracenia leucophylla) is a striking species found in this area.
 These plants use modified leaves to trap and digest insects, supplementing their nutrient intake in nutrient-poor soils.
 Florida Natural Areas Inventory